rlpardoe/CppND-Capstone-Snake-Game/README.md

 4. The project uses smart pointers - BarrierManager is itself managed using a shared_pointer which is shared with the Renderer and Game objects (see main.cpp line 18,19,21)

 ### Concurrency
-1. The Project uses multithreading - A thread is started up to detect collisions with barriers for the next frame while the main thread renders and delays to achieve the correct frame duration in Game::Run (see game.cpp lines 32-68)
+1. The Project uses multithreading - A timer is started up in a seperate thread (and detached) to determine wheen food will no longer be ripe see Game::BonusFoodTimer() (game.cpp lines 140-169) the thread is launched and detached in Game::Update() (see game.cpp lines 100-127)
+2. A Mutex or a lock is used in the project - A mutex (pause_mtx) is used to protect the member varaible Game::paused as both the main thread and the timer thread need to read it so the timer does not run out while the game is paused (see game.cpp line 89-91, 166-167; controller.cpp line 42-44,  ).
+Additionally a Mutex is used to protect Game::is_bonus_food_active see Game::BonusFoodTimer() (game.cpp lines 140-167) as well as Game::Update(game.cpp lines 101-124)
-2. A promise and future is used in the project - The thread used in Game::Run to detect collisions with barriers passes a bool for whetehr a collision was detected to the main thread using a promise and future (see game.cpp lines 32-40, 66)
+3. A condition variable is used in the project - A condition variable (game::condition_var) is used in coordination with bool Game::is_bonus_food_active to notify the Ripeness timer that it can exit early if the food was eaten while it was ripe, see Game::update() (game.cpp lines 111-126) and Game::Bonus_Food_Timer (game.cpp lines 146, 162)

 ## CC Attribution-ShareAlike 4.0 International